Family and Medical Leave Act (FMLA)

 - Leave is unpaid, but may be covered by short-term disability (STD), Workers Compensation, or benefit time.

-- The 12 month period of eligible leave is calculated on the anniversary of an employees original date of hire.
+- The 12 month period of eligible leave is calculated by look-back over the previous rolling 12-month period.

 - Employees must provide 30 days advance notice of leave when the leave is foreseeable or as soon as practical.